Fire & Rescue NSW is not currently recruiting Permanent Firefighters.

 Our world-class emergency service organisation relies on intelligent, highly skilled, ethical and professional individuals from all backgrounds.
-We are looking for people who can commit to FRNSW's values and contribute to our fire education and prevention programs, while working in close-knit teams to respond to a wide variety of emergency and disaster situations.
+We look for people who can commit to FRNSW's values and contribute to our fire education and prevention programs, while working in close-knit teams to respond to a wide variety of emergency and disaster situations.

 Fire and emergency prevention and response is one of the most important and rewarding careers imaginable.
 Firefighters are respected community members; and being a firefighter provides you with the opportunity to make a real and ongoing difference to the people of NSW, Australia, and the world.

 If you’re an intelligent, fit, healthy and community-minded man or woman looking for a unique challenge, firefighting could be the career for you.